johnkerl/miller/README-docs.md

 ## Notes

 * CSS:
-  * I used the Mkdocs Readthedocs theme which I like a lot.
+  * I used the Mkdocs "material" theme which I like a lot.
 I customized `docs/src/extra.css` for Miller coloring/branding.
 * Live code:
   * I didn't find a way to include non-Python live-code examples within Mkdocs so I adapted the pre-Mkdocs Miller-doc strategy which is to have a generator script read a template file (here, `foo.md.in`), run the marked lines, and generate the output file (`foo.md`).
 This is `genmds`.
   * Edit the `*.md.in` files, not `*.md` directly.